Cloudera acquires Octopai's platform to enhance metadata management capabilities

 “Our external analysts in epidemiology or genomics don’t see the raw data; they can only see what the research question allows them to see.
 Previously, they had to go into a room and work on a small Windows server to do their analysis.”
 Farrell added, “This was a manual process for them to schedule a few hours to get the work completed.
 Now remote workers are able to get data served up faster and with better reliability, and all in a cloud-native manner.”

 Engaging Cloudera Professional Services and assessing the scope of the migration was a simple process.
-They quickly gained an understanding of the migration and future usage of CDP and constructed a migration plan that was tailored to their requirements.
-Having a highly skilled Solutions Architect during the migration allowed the Dalhousie team to make the move to CDP quickly and have the platform configured in a way which allowed them to leverage the value right away.
+They quickly gained an understanding of the migration and future usage of Cloudera and constructed a migration plan that was tailored to their requirements.
+Having a highly skilled solutions architect during the migration allowed the Dalhousie team to make the move to Cloudera quickly and have the platform configured in a way which allowed them to leverage the value right away.

 Dalhousie University will be working with the Canadian Health Data Research Network (HDRN) in distributed analysis in which individual data-holding centres work together to create a single portal and support system for researchers requesting multi-jurisdictional data.
 The goal is to develop technological infrastructure to improve data access and collection, create support for advanced analytics and establish strong partnerships with patients and the public.
 “It's a centralized analysis where the data is housed in different locations and analyzed as if it's a single data holding.
 The data is held in multiple provinces and never moves between centres, it's the analytic components that will be moved between centres,” said Stewart.